Jane Ohlmeyer: Career

 Ohlmeyer was appointed Erasmus Smith's Professor of Modern History at Trinity College Dublin in 2003.
-Prior to that appointment, she held posts the University of California at Santa Barbara, Yale University and the University of Aberdeen.
+Prior to that appointment, she held posts at the University of California at Santa Barbara, Yale University and, from 1995 to 2003, at the University of Aberdeen.
+Upon her promotion to Professor in 2000, Ohlmeyer was the first woman to hold a chair in History at the University of Aberdeen, and the first chair of Irish History in Scotland.

 Ohlmeyer has taught undergraduate and postgraduate students at Trinity College Dublin, at Yale, the University of Aberdeen, New York University and Ashoka University in New Delhi.
 At Trinity, she has supervised 11 PhD students and mentored eight postdoctoral fellows and nine Marie Skłodowska-Curie Cofund Fellows.
 She has served as an external examiner for theses in the English and History Faculties at the Universities of Oxford, Cambridge, Edinburgh, New South Wales, Galway, UCD and Maynooth.

 In 2015 Ohlmeyer was appointed Chair of the Irish Research Council.
 The Irish Research Council (IRC) awards competitive funding on the basis of research excellence.
-The council also advises the government on research related policy issues, as well as lobbying ministers in Dublin and Brussels, and was the first funding agency in Ireland to publish a gender strategy and introduce gender-blind assessment.
+The council also advises the government on research-related policy issues, as well as lobbying ministers in Dublin and Brussels, and was the first funding agency in Ireland to publish a gender strategy and introduce gender-blind assessment.
 The Council introduced the #LoveIrishResearch social media campaign to empower Irish researchers to communicate why their research matters.

 From 2015 to 2020 Ohlmeyer was Director of the Trinity Long Room Hub Arts and Humanities Research Institute, having previously worked with colleagues to develop the concept and secure funding (2008).
 The Trinity Long Room Hub advances research excellence in the arts and humanities; fosters innovation in research, including interdisciplinarity, and draws attention to issues of national and international importance through an extensive public humanities initiative.
-In 2020 Ohlmeyer led the institute's 10th anniversary celebrations.
+In 2020 Ohlmeyer led the institute's 10th-anniversary celebrations.

 In 2011 Ohlmeyer was appointed Trinity's first Vice President for Global relations, a post she held until 2014.
 Ohlmeyer designed and implemented Trinity's "Global Relations Strategy".